pytroll/pyspectral/doc/index.rst

 ('Solar flux over Band: ', 1.9674582420093827)

-And, here is how to derive the solar reflectance (removing the thermal part) of the Terra MODIS 3.7 micron band:
+And, here is how to derive the solar reflectance (removing the thermal part) of the Aqua MODIS 3.7 micron band:

 >>> from pyspectral.nir_reflectance import reflectance